Photoacoustic spectroscopy

 Photoacoustic spectroscopy is the measurement of the effect of absorbed electromagnetic energy (particularly of light) on matter by means of acoustic detection.
 The discovery of the photoacoustic effect dates to 1880 when Alexander Graham Bell showed that thin discs emitted sound when exposed to a beam of sunlight that was rapidly interrupted with a rotating slotted disk.
 The absorbed energy from the light causes local heating, generating a thermal expansion which creates a pressure wave or sound.
 Later Bell showed that materials exposed to the non-visible portions of the solar spectrum (i.e., the infrared and the ultraviolet) can also produce sounds.

+Although Bell discovered the underlying effect, the ability to extract meaningful material information through photoacoustic signals—forming the basis of photoacoustic spectroscopy—was not achieved until nearly a century later.
+In the 1970s, physicist Allan Rosencwaig developed the theoretical foundations and experimental techniques that established photoacoustic spectroscopy as a powerful analytical tool.
+His work, including the development of the Rosencwaig–Gersho model, enabled quantitative interpretation of photoacoustic signals in solids and laid the groundwork for practical applications in condensed matter physics, semiconductor diagnostics, and biomedical imaging.
+These developments are discussed extensively in Rosencwaig’s monograph, Photoacoustics and Photoacoustic Spectroscopy, Wiley, 1980.

 A photoacoustic spectrum of a sample can be recorded by measuring the sound at different wavelengths of the light.
 This spectrum can be used to identify the absorbing components of the sample.
 The photoacoustic effect can be used to study solids, liquids and gases.

 Uses and techniques

 Photoacoustic spectroscopy has become a powerful technique to study concentrations of gases at the part per billion or even part per trillion levels.
 Modern photoacoustic detectors still rely on the same principles as Bell's apparatus; however, to increase the sensitivity, several modifications have been made.

 Instead of sunlight, intense lasers are used to illuminate the sample since the intensity of the generated sound is proportional to the light intensity; this technique is referred to as laser photoacoustic spectroscopy (LPAS).
 The ear has been replaced by sensitive microphones.
 The microphone signals are further amplified and detected using lock-in amplifiers.
 By enclosing the gaseous sample in a cylindrical chamber, the sound signal is amplified by tuning the modulation frequency to an acoustic resonance of the sample cell.

 By using cantilever enhanced photoacoustic spectroscopy sensitivity can still be further improved enabling reliable monitoring of gases on ppb-level.